carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Machine learning is the process where computers learn to recognise patterns of data
+- Machine learning is the process where computers learn to recognise patterns of data.
-- Deep learning is a subset of machine learning, which is a subset of artificial intelligence
+- Deep learning is a subset of machine learning, which is a subset of artificial intelligence.
-- Convolutional neural networks are well suited for image classification
+- Convolutional neural networks are well suited for image classification.
 - To use Deep Learning effectively we need to go through a workflow of: defining the problem, identifying inputs and outputs, preparing data, choosing the type of network, training the model, tuning hyperparameters, measuring performance before we can classify data.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 <!-- Collect your link references at the bottom of your document -->

 [original source]: https://en.wikipedia.org/wiki/File:AI-ML-DL.svg